-The kitchen is the hearth of the home.
-It’s the nurturing spot.
+The kitchen is the hearth of the home, the nurturing spot.
 I think many of us have ideas how we will nurture our families and friends with homemade breads, fresh squeezed juice and delicious fancy meals.
 But, most of us never get to it.

 One drawer, one cabinet at a time.
 You can do it!

 I have such a hard time w/ kitchen declutter because everything we are working on (things that need fixed, dh’s tools, mail) gets dumped there.
 Sometimes I can’t think of a better place for projects to go that we’re working on.
 Do you have any suggestions?

 The first thing we need to check is that they are all active projects.
 Will these things actually get fixed?
 Have the projects laid around more than a month?

 A basement, attic, garage or home office would be better for these the tools and projects.
 Make a list of all the projects and post to the fridge, so you don’t forget about them.
 I have a feeling a lot are there as reminders.
 If the kitchen is the best work area for these, have only the project you are working on out and complete it.